syssam/wp-calypso/client/lib/create-selector/README.md

 );
 ```

-In using the selector, we only need to consider the signature of the first function argument.
+To use the selector created with `createSelector`, we only need to consider the signature of the function we passed as the first argument.
 In this case, we'll need to pass a state object and site ID.

 ```js
 const sitePosts = getSitePosts( state, siteId );